upperlinecode/flask-and-MongoDB/readme.md

 user = users.find_one({'name' : 'My Name'})
 ```

-The `.find_one({})` query method is particularly useful when searching a collection in which documents are assigned unique id's.
+The `.find_one({})` query method returns just the object itself instead of returning something you would have to iterate (or loop) over.
+This method is particularly useful when searching a collection in which documents are assigned unique id's.

 ### Sorting and Limiting Query Results